How To Start A Nonprofit In Virginia

 How Long Does It Take to Start a Virginia Nonprofit?

-Virginia may take 28 days to process nonprofit articles of incorporation filed by mail, but the state usually processes online filings right away.
-When you hire Northwest to start your nonprofit corporation, we file your articles of incorporation for you, and you can expect a response from the state within 1 day.
+Virginia may take 28 days to process nonprofit articles of incorporation filed by mail, but the state usually processes online filings within 1 business day.

 Does a Virginia Nonprofit Need a Registered Agent?

 Yes, you’re required to appoint a Virginia registered agent for your nonprofit to receive service of process (legal notices) on its behalf.
 You can do the job yourself, appoint a willing friend or associate, or hire a business that offers registered agent services (like Northwest).
 If you decide to take on the job yourself, make sure you’re willing to list your Virginia residential or office street address on your nonprofit’s articles of incorporation—a document that goes into the public record.
 You’ll also need to be available at this Virginia address during normal business hours to receive service of process (legal notices) on behalf of your nonprofit.